yasenstar/EA/architool/archi_chromeos.md

 ...repeat the 'size >= 0' line
 ```

 With these errors/warnings, the Archi is able to be opened, just the display is not looks beautiful.
+Noticed when Archi logo appears, firstly it's displayed OK, then the font/image is getting larger.

 Using `sudo ./Archi`